-Beat the filling ingredients together until smooth and then refrigerate until ready to use.
+- Beat the cheesecake filling ingredients together in a small bowl until smooth and then refrigerate until ready to use.

-In the bowl of your stand mixer, add the eggs, sugar-free maple syrup, pumpkin puree, vanilla extract and coconut milk, beat until well combined.
+- In the bowl of your stand mixer or use a hand electric mixer, add the eggs, sugar-free maple syrup, pumpkin puree, vanilla extract and coconut milk, beat until well combined.

-Fill your muffin cups 1/2 way and then add a teaspoon of the cheesecake filling to the center.
+- Fill your muffin cupcake liners ½ way and then add a teaspoon of the cheesecake filling to the center.

-Spoon the remaining muffin batter over the top and bake for 20 minutes.
+- Spoon the remaining muffin batter over the top of each muffin cups and bake for 20 minutes.